 22. Oven and stove

 Turn on the stove to make sure it heats up as quickly as expected.
-Open and close the door a few times to ensure a good seal.
+Open and close the oven door a few times to ensure a good seal.
 On an electric stove, turn on every burner to make sure they all work and the heating elements all get hot.
 You can test this by dropping a splash of water from your hand onto each burner.

 Turn on the water and check the pressure.
 Make sure the hot gets hot and the cold gets cold.
 Turn on the garbage disposal (with water on) for at least 15 seconds and listen to see if the sound is smooth and consistent.
-Try disposing something if you wish.
-Check for odors afterwards.
+Try disposing something, like ice, if you wish.
+Check for odors afterward.
 Look around the base of the sink and underneath for water damage or cracks.

-Check all of the stripping around the doors to make sure of a proper seal.
-Loose or dry sealing must be fixed.
+Check all the stripping around the doors to make sure there’s a proper seal.
+Loose or dry sealing must get fixed.
 Open and close the doors.
-Feel inside the fridge and freezer to make sure they seem they are at the right temperature.
+Feel inside the fridge and freezer to make sure they seem cold enough.
 See if all the lights turn on (sadly, you won’t be able to see if they turn off).
 Look for missing or cracked trays and shelves.
-Test the ice maker not only for proper operation, but that the ice cubes smell and taste right.
+Test the ice maker not only for proper operation but that the ice cubes smell and taste right.